yunze-li/PersonalBlog/source/_posts/clearArchitecture.md

 }
 ```

 It's easy to understand that `HourReporter`, `PayCalculator`, `EmployeeSaver` classes has higher prority then `Employee` class and we want to avoid code change on them when we need change Employee class.
-The XML of structure is like:
+The UML of structure is like:

-{% asset_img clear_architecture_1.jpg %}
+{% asset_img employee_uml.jpg %}

 Note that an arrow pointing from class A (*Employee*) to class B(*HourReporter*, *PayCalculator*, *EmployeeSaver*) means: **the source code of class A mentionas the name of class B, but class B mentions nothing about class A**.
 In this XML, `Employee` depends on these three classes, so those three classes is protected from changes in `Employee`.